Design for Resources: How a Texas School and Clinic Are Helping Solve Architecture’s Carbon Problem

 Embodied carbon encompasses the emissions produced during the production of building materials and the construction process.
 Clients and designers who want to have a real chance at curbing buildings’ impact on the environment must balance these often-overlooked factors with operational emissions to make informed decisions that reduce overall carbon.

-“Even if we got to zero operational carbon as a building industry, we would still be using a significant amount of resources…we want to look at everything we can have an effect on and do what we can to reduce both embodied carbon and the operational carbon,” said HKS Director of Engineering, Dan Getz.
+“Even if we got to zero operational carbon as a building industry, we would still be using a significant amount of resources…we want to look at everything we can have an effect on and do what we can to reduce both embodied carbon and the operational carbon,” said HKS Global Practice Director, Structures, Dan Getz.

 Promoting embodied carbon reduction strategies, AIA’s Framework for Design Excellence urges architects to “Design for Resources” with a particular emphasis on choosing healthy, sustainable building materials.
 Good design, the Framework describes, “depends on informed material selection, balancing priorities to achieve durable, safe, and healthy projects.”
 By lessening embodied carbon through tactics like selecting healthy materials, designers can contribute to immediate overall reductions.

-During a recent HKS webinar about the “Design for Resources” measure, HKS Sustainability Leader Miranda Gardiner said that focusing solely on a project’s aesthetic qualities and performance will not be enough to ensure that our designs can limit environmental impact, withstand significant weather events and contribute to equitable communities.
+During a recent HKS webinar about the “Design for Resources” measure, HKS sustainability leaders said that focusing solely on a project’s aesthetic qualities and performance will not be enough to ensure that our designs can limit environmental impact, withstand significant weather events and contribute to equitable communities.

 Better Design with Better Materials

-Throughout the webinar, Gardiner, Smith, Getz and HKS Director of Director of Education Interiors Adelia Schleusz all shared perspectives on why understanding the relationship between materials and embodied carbon is crucial to the design process.
+Throughout the webinar, Smith, Getz and Global Practice Director, Education Interiors Adelia Schleusz all shared perspectives on why understanding the relationship between materials and embodied carbon is crucial to the design process.
 To create healthier environments and communities, designers must become investigators of the materials they specify on a project from timber to synthetics and steel to glass.
 Every aspect of these materials’ lifecycle — how they are sourced, manufactured, supplied, installed, discarded or recycled — can rack up embodied carbon.

 In addition to reducing embodied carbon, specifying truly healthy materials also means eliminating harmful chemicals and reducing the overall amount of materials used in a project, Smith says.
 By keeping these goals in mind from the start, clients and project teams can deliver healthier spaces for occupants and limit negative environmental impacts.